-Summary statistic to describe baseline cause-specific survival
+Parameter value

 {?
 Provide the value for the parameter selected above.

-For example, the default choices set 13-year survival to 0.962.
-In other words, 96.2% of individuals are expected to be alive (and 3.8% of individuals are expected to have died from the disease) 13 years after the time of incidence.}
+For example, the default choices set FIXME to FIXME.
+In other words, FIXME of individuals are expected to be alive (and FIXME of individuals are expected to have died from the disease) FIXME years after the time of incidence.

+Note that this parameter should reflect cause-specific survival in the absence of other-cause death, generally derived from a Kaplan-Meier distribution censoring deaths from other causes.
+However, no such estimate was available for the example study, so cause-specific survival in the presence of other-cause death is used as an approximation, with the knowledge that the resultant estimate is likely inflated.}

 [Numeric]